o-o-overflow/dc2019q-ooops/README.md

 - [x] Update info.pac with load-balanced url
 - [x] Add captcha to unblock requests
 - [d] Write automated end-to-end exploit for testing
+- [x] Consider switching back to phantomJS for faster xss testing
 - [ ] Stress test and update info.yaml with number of allowed connections
 - [ ] Debug issues building container with `./tester` (though manual building works)
-- [ ] Don't use sequential IDs on internal-www so teams can't steal exploits
 - [ ]  (Optional) Add more CSS to make everything look better
-- [x] Consider switching back to phantomJS for faster xss testing
 - [ ]  (Optional) Switch internal server to gunicorn or something more reliable for admin
 - [ ]  (Optional) finish adding HTTPS support to proxy